Ayushman125/realtime_cnn_classifier/README.md

 Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-License
-This project is licensed under the MIT License - see the LICENSE file for details (You might need to create a https://www.google.com/search?q=LICENSE file).

 ## Contact

-Ayushman Saini - Your GitHub Profile (e.g., https://github.com/Ayushman125)
+Ayushman Saini - GitHub Profile (e.g., https://github.com/Ayushman125)
-[Your LinkedIn Profile (Optional)]
-[Your Email (Optional)]
+[ayushmansaini120@gmail.com]